Born in 1950, Ibe, Democratic Republic of Congo.

 Moke adopted the conventions of commercial art, boldly outlining his robust figures without concern for likeness or perspective.
-Instead, he celebrated the painterly aspects of his art, using a rich palette and vividly animated compositions.
-Unlike Chéri Samba or Cheik Ledy, who were to follow in his footsteps, Moke rarely depicted social conflict.
+Instead, he emphasized the painterly qualities of his work, using a rich palette and vividly animated compositions.
+Unlike Chéri Samba or Cheik Ledy, who would follow in his footsteps, Moke rarely depicted social conflict.
 Rather, his sympathetic and vivaciously humorous paintings were grounded in his observation of daily life in Kinshasa: street scenes, bars, the local dandies known as sapeurs, the powerful Miziki (associations of financially independent women), all-night parties, neighbourhood disputes, and public ceremonies all found their way into his canvases.

 Collections